-- The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children. - All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education part 1 and annex A. - All staff receive training on Peer-to-Peer abuse and how to manage a report, following a disclosure outlined on page 31. - Induction training will also include information about the school's Behaviour and Antibullying procedures. - All staff receive safeguarding and child protection training at induction in line with advice from Surrey Safeguarding Children's Board which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
-Any significant updates are communicated at the earliest opportunity, either through training, staff meetings or email. - All members of staff are trained in and receive regular updates in online safety and reporting concerns. - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The child protection policy is made available via the school website and that parents/carers are made aware of this policy. - All parents/carers are made aware of the responsibilities of staff members regarding child protection procedures through the publication of the Child Protection Policy and reference to it in the school's handbook. - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time. - Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures. - The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(s), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse
+- The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and further enquiry reflecting best practice, such as internet searches. - All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff code of conduct policy, child protection policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education part 1 and Annex B. - All staff receive training on Child-on-Child abuse and how to manage a report, following a disclosure, as outlined on page 35. - Induction training will also include information about the school's Behaviour and Antibullying procedures. - All staff receive safeguarding and child protection training at induction in line with advice from Surrey Safeguarding Children's Partnership which is regularly updated, and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
+Any significant updates are communicated at the earliest opportunity, either through training, staff meetings or email. - All members of staff are trained in and receive regular updates in online safety and reporting concerns. - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse and neglect.
+In addition to this, we will include in this training an understanding of contextual safeguarding, so that staff remain aware that children can be at risk of harm in and out of school and their home, and online. - The child protection policy is made available via the school website and that parents/carers are made aware of this policy. - All parents/carers are made aware of the responsibilities of staff members regarding child protection procedures through the publication of the Child Protection Policy and reference to it in the school's handbook. - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time. - Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures. - The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy (deputies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse

-• All staff will be given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2019 and will sign to say they have read and understood it.
-This applies to the Governing Body in relation to part 2 of the same guidance.
+• All staff will be given a copy of Part 1 (including Annex B) of Keeping Children Safe in Education 2022 and will complete an online questionnaire to ensure that they have read and understood it.
+This also applies to the Governing Body in relation to part 2 of the same guidance.